open-ephys/next-gen-system/Specification.md

-[PCIe](https://en.wikipedia.org/wiki/PCI_Express), which is used as the basic for almost all other interfaces can currently achieve throughputs of around ~100 Gbs, which far exceeds the bandwidth required for any current or mid-term electrophysiology applications, but could be useful eventually.
+[PCIe](https://en.wikipedia.org/wiki/PCI_Express), which is used as the basic for almost all other interfaces can currently achieve throughputs of around ~100 Gbts, which far exceeds the bandwidth required for any current or mid-term electrophysiology applications, but could be useful eventually.
 The most common type of FPGA evaluation board that is recommended for open einstruments systems, the Xilinx Kintex kc705 achieves around 12Gbps, which is sufficient for almost